1) Barup Sø

 4) Høvblege is also a popular site for watching spring migration and for enjoying the fine view and exceptional landscapes.
 The first (and only) Rüppell’s warbler ever seen in Denmark was spotted here in 1993 together with a subalpine warbler, and the area housed the last confirmed breeding pair of barred warbler in Denmark in 1998.

 There is a comprehensive and state-of-the-art exhibition about Møns Klint's history, biology and geology at the Geo-Center next to the car park at Store Klint.
-There are also a cafeteria and toilets in the building, and at the reception desk one can purchase a bird check-list for Klinteskoven.
+There are also a cafeteria and toilets in the building, and at the reception desk one can purchase a folder about the birds in Klinteskoven.
 At Havrelukke in the north part of the wood between Store Klint and the entrance to the wood is a smaller car park, from where there are marked paths leading off.

 One of the best bird localities in eastern Denmark.
 Very important area for ducks and waders, both as a staging post but also as a breeding site.